ebcitron/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+Credence clearwater revival

 - [ ] Name at least three lifecycle methods?

+    CDM CDupdate CDunmount

 - [ ] Why are forms used so often in web applications and software?

+    It is the main way users can input data

 - [ ] What advantages are there by using a forms library like Formik?

+    Not having to worry about submission

 - [ ] Why do we write tests for our apps?

+    To ensure a happy customer

 ## Project Set Up